 This category covers what Worldschooling or Roadschooling is all about: what it really means, what it involves, the sacrifices, the joys, and how to start this incredible life adventure.

-Below are the websites, blogs and pages of experienced Worldschoolers who can help you with many (many) different aspects of this way of travelling, teaching your children and learning from the world around you.
+Below are the websites, blogs, and pages of experienced Worldschoolers who can help you with many (many) different aspects of this way of travelling, teaching your children, and learning from the beautiful world around you.

 Hannah (a third generation worldschooler) has traveled on all six inhabited continents, using many forms of transportation.
 As a kid, she wandered with her parents and three brothers.
 Now, she continues the adventure on her own.
 Her blog is home to almost a decade of her travel experiences.
 She shares stories of childhood adventures around the world, tips on travel, study abroad, and how to “make it happen,” plus what it was like to transition from worldschooling to studying at one of Canada’s top universities.

 Enjoy reading this very real, down-to-earth fantastic site, that will answer a lot of your worldschooling questions…

 This is a really great travel blog put together by a mom from South Africa (The Cape) who travels with her son.
 They share excellent tips and advice on homeschooling while travelling.
 They also have interviews of 14 travelling families with their answers to how to conquer fears of worldschooling, what curriculums they use, how they homeschool etc.

 You can read all this very useful information by clicking on this link…

 The Williams family are digital nomads, traveling full time, worldschooling their three children and currently exploring in an RV.
 They created their website to share their story, and to show more families that they Can Do anything and everything they set their minds to and take consistent action on in the present moment.

 Read about why they believe that worldschooling is so important, when you click on this link.